SOBotics/Guttenberg/CONTRIBUTING.md

 #### Methods

-The openening brace `{` should be in the same line as the method declaration.
+The opening brace `{` should be in the same line as the method declaration.

 Example:
 ```java